p-ayam/Digital-Synthesis-Lab/README.md

     GROUP BY `chem`.`Reagent_id`
     ORDER BY `chem`.`Reagent_id`
 ```
-and the result of this simple analysis is shown in the `Overview` excel sheet as follows:
+The result of this simple analysis is shown in the `Overview` excel sheet as follows:
 <br>
 <img src="https://github.com/p-ayam/images/blob/main/excel_overvoew1.jpg" alt="alt text" width="400" height="whatever">
 <br>